Horses. Hope. Healing.

-We provide a wide variety of unique and beneficial form of treatment to children, adults and military Veterans with neuromuscular, cognitive and sensory processing disorders.
+We provide a wide variety of unique and beneficial forms of treatment using horses and equine movement to children, adults and military Veterans with neuromuscular, cognitive and sensory processing disorders.
 Our specially trained therapists and volunteers offer these programs and services year round.
 Our programs run Monday – Friday, 10a -5p.

-Hippotherapy (from the Greek word hippos, meaning horse) is physical, occupational or speech therapy conducted on horseback.
-Hippotherapy is not about riding a horse.
+Equine Therapy, sometimes known as hippotherapy (from the Greek word hippos, meaning horse), is physical, occupational or speech therapy conducted on horseback.
+Equine therapy is not about riding a horse.
 Instead, licensed therapists use the movement of the horse as a treatment tool.
-Hippotherapy sessions are medically prescribed by a doctor, and all our therapists are specially certified by the American Hippotherapy Association, Inc. (AHA, Inc.).
+Equine therapy sessions are medically prescribed by a doctor, and all our therapists are specially certified by the American Hippotherapy Association, Inc. (AHA, Inc.).

 Adaptive riding instructors facilitate cognitive, physical, emotional, social, educational and behavioral development through a unique combination of recreation, sport and education.
 Clients focus on building riding and horsemanship skills while developing relationship bonds with their horse and instructor.
 Instructors are specially certified by the Professional Association of Therapeutic Horsemanship International (PATH International).